-All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system.
+All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system;

-Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+For all new construction and substantial improvements, the electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-All subdivision proposals shall be consistent with the need to minimize flood damage.
+All subdivision proposals and other proposed new development shall be consistent with the need to minimize flood damage;

-All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage.
+All subdivision proposals and other proposed new development shall have adequate drainage provided to reduce exposure to flood damage; and

-Base flood elevation data shall be provided for subdivision proposals and other proposed development which contain at least 50 lots or five acres, whichever is less.
+Base flood elevation data shall be provided for subdivision proposals and other proposed new development which contain at least 50 lots or five acres (whichever is less).

-A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+A minimum of two openings in at least two exterior walls of each enclosed area, having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.

 The bottom of all openings shall be no higher than one foot above grade.